 The Downtown Denton Main Street Manager, Audrey Clemens, is a part-time advocate for downtown Denton, and is the specialist on information, resources and programs related to the revitalization effort.
-Audrey is available to assist with the navigation of the small business loan program, which is administered by the Town of Denton.
-As the Main Street Manager, Audrey is also available to assist individual tenants or property owners with physical improvement projects through personal consultation and to provide advice and guidance on necessary financial mechanisms for physical improvements.
+Audrey and her team are available to assist with the navigation of the small business loan program, which is administered by the Town of Denton.
+Downtown Denton Main Street Board of Directors along with Audrey are also available to assist individual tenants or property owners with physical improvement projects through personal consultation and to provide advice and guidance on necessary financial mechanisms for physical improvements.
 If you are in need of any assistance, please do not hesitate to contact us at any time.
 We are available in person at 323 Market Street in Denton, over the phone by calling 410-924-2328, and/or [email protected]

 The Downtown Denton Mainstreet Board:

 DDMS BOARD Members: